fixdauto/tap-monday/README.md

       value: 50
       label: Maximum number of boards to return per page/query
       description: Maximum number of boards to return per page/query.
-    - name: item_limit
-      kind: integer
-      value: 500
-      label: Maximum number of items to return per page/query
-      description: Maximum number of items to return per page/query.
-Per documentation, Item queries are limited to 1 per 2 minutes.
-It's possible to make them faster if they are not run back-to-back.
-It can be achieved setting max_batch_rows to a value less than item_limit causes Meltano to spend some time inserting values in a database and slow down query rate enough to avoid hitting rate limits.
-    - name: column_value_limit
-      kind: integer
-      value: 200
-      label: Maximum number of items to return per page/query in column value query
-      description: Column values is a child object of items.
-So this value limits number of items per page while query is going to return all the column values for the items.
-The same rules apply here as for the item_limit.
     select:
     - boards.*
     - items.*